mikemoorenyc/wp-boot/README.md

 quick startup for WP development on a local LAMP server

-put in the themes folder and push into a directory and push into a seperate directory called BUILD.
+put in the themes folder.

 name all templates 'template-whateverthetemplateisfor.php'